 Over 90% of cars on the road are equipped with internal combustion engines, and a vast majority run on gasoline.
-Some of the most critical components of a gasoline engine are its spark plugs, so if yours fail, it’s important to replace them right away, and to make sure you get the right replacements for your specific vehicle and needs.
+Some of the most critical components of a gasoline engine ignition system are the spark plugs, so if yours fail, it’s important to replace them right away, and to make sure you get the right replacements for your specific vehicle and needs.

 But with all the different kinds of spark plugs on the market today, which ones should you get?
 In this article, we’ll give you a rundown on the two most popular types: platinum and iridium.